sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/managing-access/add-organisations.md

 ## Introduction

-In this section, you’ll learn how to create a new organisation for your external API Consumers.
+In this section, you’ll learn how to create a new organization for your external API Consumers.

 ## Prerequisites